philmayes/midi_maker/README.md

 Adjust various settings. `p`, the probability, is a decimal number less than 1.0. `reverb_width` is 0.0-100.0.

 ## Performance Commands
-These generate the actual MIDI output using the definitions that have been created.
+These generate the actual MIDI output using the **definition** commands that have been created.

 ### bar
 Format: `bar chords=chord1,chord2... repeat=# clip=false`